Toruitas/thinkingcap/README.md

 1. Make sure Bluetooth is running on Linux for the Ard: `ps aux | grep bluetoothd`
 2. Power on the Neopixels.
 Just plug them in.
 3. Power on the Feather.
 Just plug them in.
 If they're on while connecting to the Muse, the OSC server will connect to both.
+4. Export the Slack URL to environment variables.
-4. Run `local_connection_BLE.py`.
+5. Run `local_connection_BLE.py`.
 Connect to the Feather.
-5. Turn the Muse on by pressing the Circular on/off button.
+6. Turn the Muse on by pressing the Circular on/off button.
-5a.
+6a.
 May need to re-pair the device.
 Go to the Bluetooth menu and click to connect, and confirm the number shared.
-6. Start MuseLab with `MuseLab` and load the configuration file `muselab_configuration.json`
+7. Start MuseLab with `MuseLab` and load the configuration file `muselab_configuration.json`
     Note: The axis is buggy on the second row at the moment.
 Will fix that in config file later.
-7. On the "Outgoing" tab, enter in the IP and path of the OSC server (127.0.0.1 and 5005) plus UDP.
+8. On the "Outgoing" tab, enter in the IP and path of the OSC server (127.0.0.1 and 5005) plus UDP.
 Check Forward All Messages.
-8. Once MuseLab is running, pair it with muse-io on Ubuntu: `muse-io --osc osc.udp://127.0.0.1:5000 --device 00:06:66:67:0B:0C`
+9. Once MuseLab is running, pair it with muse-io on Ubuntu: `muse-io --osc osc.udp://127.0.0.1:5000 --device 00:06:66:67:0B:0C`
-8a.
+9a.
 Add `--preset 14` if using the preset 14 configuration file (or any other.)
-9. Run `local_osc.py`.
+10. Run `local_osc.py`.
 This could be done at any point, really.
-10. Think.
+11. Think.
+Watch the BossBoxBot for reactions.

 ## Expected outputs:
 The server will output the following in a loop as it communicates with the BLE-enabled Thinking Cap.